moxie-protocol/moxie-agent-skills/README.md

 pnpm start:client
 ```

-Once you're all setup, you can start developing your Moxie Creator Agent Skills.
+Once you're all setup, you can start developing your Senpi Creator Agent Skills.

 ### Create Your First Skills

-You can start creating your first Moxie Skills by first creating a separate branch in your forked repository:
+You can start creating your first Senpi Skills by first creating a separate branch in your forked repository:

 ```sh
 git checkout -b <new-branch>